Meet Our Team

 Our Programs

-Zenon’s Drug Discovery Programs target Cellular Mechano-Sensors in Cancer and Fibrosis.
+Zenon’s Drug Discovery Programs target Cellular Mechano-Sensors in Inflammation, Aging Cancer and Fibrosis.
 These Novel Disease Intervention Points were Identified by Zenon’s Founder and CEO, David Lagares, at Harvard Medical School